nhansen/mlgenofeatures/README.md

+# mlgenofeatures

-# Generating simulated and actual k-mer count-based features with mlgenofeatures
+##Generating simulated and actual k-mer count-based features with mlgenofeatures

 The mlgenofeatures Snakemake workflow can be used to create files of k-mer counts from actual or simulated short read datasets from a diverse set of